Miguel-LFCG/Pronote-stats/README.md

-# LFCG Pronote 📚🔗
+# Pronote Stats 📚🔗

-LFCG Pronote is a Python-based project designed to enhance the functionality of Pronote, a web-based school management system.
+Pronote stats is a Python-based project designed to enhance the functionality of Pronote, a web-based school management system.
 This project includes features such as Baccalauréat (Bac) exam data generation, Pronote API integration, and more.

 ## Table of Contents 🗂